Standards Based Grading Defined

 Frequently Asked Questions

-Why are we making a change?
+Why we made the change?

 At Renville County West, we believe grades are about what students learn, and our gradebook should accurately reflect that.
 Standards Based Grading reports what students know and are able to do within each content area.
 Standards Based Grading allows students, teachers, and parents the ability to better see where a student is with their knowledge in connection to a standard at a given point in time.